 State of Delaware law defines charitable gaming as “any game or scheme in which chance is the dominant factor in the game and a consideration is paid to play and a prize may be won”.
 Acceptable games include draw poker, stud poker, blackjack and other similar card games, big six wheels and similar devices, dice games (other than craps), and horse racing games.
 Slot machines, roulette, craps and baccarat games are prohibited.

-Do not complete this application if you are applying for a Bingo, Instant or Sealed Games, Raffle or Texas Hold’Em tournament permit.
-Applications for these types of events are available on the Forms page.
+Do not apply for this Charitable Gaming Permit if you are applying for a Bingo, Instant or Sealed Games, Raffle or Texas Hold’Em tournament permit.

 Limitations on Charitable Gaming Events

 - Events are limited to six hours.
 Games may not begin prior to 12:00 p.m. and must end by 1:00 a.m.

 - When a charitable gaming event is conducted in conjunction with a bazaar, carnival, festival or similar affair that is scheduled for more than one day but less than ten consecutive days, the function is considered to be one licensed event.

 Information on How to Apply for a License in DELPROS

 All applications are submitted our online system DELPROS.
 We no longer accept paper applications.

 In order to apply for a license or submit a service request, you must first have a DELPROS user account.
 To LOG IN or CREATE a DELPROS (Delaware Professional Regulation Online Services) user account: